teoPalomino/budget-lens-backend/README.md

 This repository is intended for the Capstone team to manage the backend servers of the BudgetLens Application.

 ## Getting Started
  First, make sure you have Python3 installed on your local machine.
 I'd suggest using Python version `3.10` to avoid any version conflicts.
 You also need to install _pipenv_ to create a python virtual environment to avoid dependency collisions.
 In a terminal window, run the following command: ` pip install pipenv`.
-Finally you will need PostgreSQL install on your machine.
+Finally you will need PostgreSQL installed on your machine.
 The database will be setup on your local machine for now.
 It's not ideal, but later it will be set up remotely.

  Run the following steps: <br>

  1. Inside the project root, where you can find the files _pipfile_ and _pipfile.lock_, run the command `pipenv shell` to start the virtual environment.
  2. Run the command `pipenv install` to install all python packages and dependencies needed for the project.
 This command will install all the packages for the project as specified in the _pipfile.lock_ file.
- 3. Search for _psql_ and open the application.
-It is a the terminal app for running PostgreSQL commands)
+ 3. Search for _psql_ and open the application (it is the terminal app for running PostgreSQL commands).
- 4. After logging in to your postgres user account, run the following commands.
+ 4. After logging in to your postgres user account, run the following commands:
     ```
     ALTER USER postgres WITH PASSWORD '9876';
     CREATE DATABASE bud_local_db;